Agreement

 sproof sign is suitable for public administration and has been awarded by the IÖB.
 An Austrian expert panel has tested sproof sign and awarded it the IÖB seal, which identifies sproof sign as a tool suitable for the creation and collection of digital signatures for public administration.

-A simple electronic signature (SES) has no probative value and can in no way replace a written signature.
-If both parties agree, this method can be a viable option.
-A common example of a simple signature is an uploaded photo or a scan of a signature placed on a document
+The simple electronic signature has no probative value and can in no way replace a written signature.
+In case of agreement of both parties, this method can be a viable option.
+A common example of a simple signature is an uploaded photo or a scan of a signature placed on a document.

 Advanced Electronic Signature (AES)

 Every signature made with our platform already achieves the high level of security guaranteed by the advanced electronic signature (AES).
-The signatory is additionally identified, e.g. with the help of the email address.
+The signer is additionally identified, for example, with the help of the e-mail address.
 Thus, this type of digital signature already has sufficient probative value for many applications.

 Qualified Electronic Signature (QES)

-According to the eIDAS regulation, the qualified digital signature (QES) is legally 100% equivalent to the handwritten signature and meets the very highest quality criteria.
-Therefore, only the qualified signature should be used for contracts with a writing form requirement and high demands on the evidential value and trust of all contracting parties. sproof has specialised specifically in this type of digital signature.
+According to the eIDAS regulation, the qualified digital signature is legally 100% equivalent to the handwritten signature and meets the highest quality criteria.
+Therefore, only the qualified signature should be used for contracts with a written form requirement and high demands on the probative value and trust of all contracting parties. sproof has specialized in this type of digital signing.